 According to a Gallup Poll, 70 percent of employees feel disengaged due to collaboration barriers.
-One way to overcome those barriers is by leveraging a tool like a digital experience platform (DXP).
+One way to overcome those barriers is by providing employees with a modern intranet tool.

 A DXP provides the architecture for organizations to build effective and personalized collaboration tools, such as an intranet.
 These custom intranets provide far greater flexibility and scalability for large and complex enterprises than a “one size fits all” point solution.